MN194632/memorisation_toolkit/README.md

 # Memorisation Risk Assessment System
+## Investigating Memorisation in AI: A Benchmarking Approach

 A comprehensive implementation for evaluating AI model memorisation through synthetic "canary" data.
 This system provides end-to-end functionality for creating, tracking, training with, and evaluating canaries across different experimental conditions.

+## Introduction
+This repo is the code base for the thesis "Investigating Memorisation in AI: A Benchmarking Approach" at the Technical University of Denmark (DTU).
+The thesis is written by Maria Christine Neiiendam and supervised by Sneha Das and Line Clemmensen.

 ## Table of Contents